2024 Scottish Collie Puppies

 The DLA is found on a single canine chromosome, Chromosome 12.
 So, while breeding for identified DLA haplotypes is not the main factor to consider, we do still want to maintain diverse genetics in this region.
 We can do this by selecting for heterozygous haplotypes when possible, and for less common ones, too, as long as the dogs who have them are healthy.
 Breeders therefore should be aware of the DLA haplotypes that are not well represented in their breeds, so that they do not lose more biodiversity through genetic drift.
 What does genetic drift mean?
 Essentially it means a random loss of variation in genes in a breed.
 This happens when some of genes become less and less common due to chance – rather than because they are “bad” genes.
 Better Bred.com

-We are considering select homes for the puppies from this litter.
-If you are an established SCPS or OTSC breeder and are interested in a potential breeding dog from this pairing please contact me.
-We will take 8 names for the primary waitlist and a few names for our backup waitlist in case the litter is larger than 8 puppies.
-You can find more information on the Puppy Application page.
+Sundance Scottish Colley’s is considering select homes for the puppies from this litter.
+If you are an established SCPS or OTSC breeder and are interested in a potential breeding dog from this pairing please contact Cathy McAtee at catherinemcatee307@gmail.com or on Facebook at Sundance Scottish Colleys Facebook .

 If you are considering adding a puppy to your family, be sure to check out the